 Stop blaming your clients (or anyone!) for not knowing your rules!
 Especially if you never enforce them yourself!

-Here are five steps for teaching people how to treat you.
+Here are five steps that will help you teach your clients how to treat you:

 1 – Get Clear About What’s Not Working.